 - Light is one of the elements from The Legend of Dragoon.
 The users are Shana and Miranda.
 Furthermore, only a tiny number of monsters have this element.

-- From The Legend of Zelda: Ocarina of Time on, the series has light arrows as a requirement to defeat the Final Boss.
-They are provided by Zelda in both The Legend of Zelda: The Wind Waker and The Legend of Zelda: Twilight Princess.
+- From The Legend of Zelda: Ocarina of Time on, the series often has light arrows as a requirement to defeat the Final Boss.
+They are wielded by Zelda in The Legend of Zelda: The Wind Waker, The Legend of Zelda: Twilight Princess, and The Legend of Zelda: Spirit Tracks, while Link wields them in Ocarina of Time, The Legend of Zelda: A Link Between Worlds, and The Legend of Zelda: Breath of the Wild.

 - Neverwinter Nights has the 'Divine' damage type, which is manifested on weapons as a yellow-white glow as opposed to normal red-orange flames for Fire.
 Curiously, evil characters are just as likely to get weapons that deal Divine damage.